JashandeepJustinBains/VMStation/.github/instructions/memory.instruction.md

 - K8s server: v1.29.15; Flannel v0.27.4; Ansible core 2.14.18; containerd runtime

 ## Findings (current investigation)
+7. 2025-10-05: Updated deploy playbook to robustly check for subnet.env on all nodes, handle missing results gracefully, and provide debug output for any nodes missing the file.
+Added debug tasks to print Flannel pod status and subnet.env existence on each node after deployment.
+Upgraded Ansible collections in requirements.yml for compatibility with Ansible 2.14.x+ (kubernetes.core 5.5.0, community.general 12.5.0, ansible.posix 2.9.0).
 1. Initial problem: Flannel and kube-proxy CrashLoopBackOff on RHEL 10 node after deployment — caused by nftables/backend mismatch and probe issues.
 2. 2025-10-05: Flannel pod on homelab in Completed state traced to DaemonSet entrypoint mismatch (used /opt/bin/flanneld, should be /flanneld or default entrypoint).
 Fix: Remove custom command, use default entrypoint for Flannel image.
 Kube-proxy restarts were a symptom of Flannel not running.
 3. Flannel DaemonSet manifest updated to use correct entrypoint.
 Next: re-apply manifest and verify Flannel pod stays Running; kube-proxy should stabilize.